darul75/aws-deployment-guide/README.md

 Named it like 'vpc-public-sg', where your NAT instance (details later) will be deployed.

-AWS will generate a technical ID for it, let's says: sg-11111111
+AWS will generate a technical ID for it, let's say: sg-11111111

 ### Inbound rules